faerber-lab/faerber-lab.github.io/_pages/about.md

 announcements:
   enabled: true  # includes a list of news items
-  scrollable: false  # adds a vertical scroll bar if there are more than 3 news items
+  scrollable: true  # adds a vertical scroll bar if there are more than 3 news items
   limit: 5  # leave blank to include all the news in the `_news` folder

 latest_posts: